MicrosoftDocs/bot-docs/contributor-guide/bot-framework-glossary.md

 ## repository

 - **Status**: In general use, though its meaning varies.
-- **Definition**: A central location (to varying extents) that contains code or packages.
+- **Definition**: A cMicrosoft Entral location (to varying extents) that contains code or packages.
 This can be at anywhere from the project level or platform level.
 - **Notes**: Don't shorten to _repo_.
 - **See also**: [package](#package).